splunk/public-o11y-docs/apm/apm-spans-traces/inferred-services.rst

           * :ref:`rpc-inf-logic`
           * :ref:`generic-inf-logic`

-       | If your system interacts with a large number of HTTP services, inferring HTTP services might increase Troubleshooting MetricSets cardinality.
-You might disable inferring HTTP services in your org to prevent excessive cardinality.
+       | If your system interacts with a large number of HTTP services, inferring HTTP services might increase the cardinality of your Troubleshooting MetricSets (TMS).
+If so, you might turn off inferring HTTP services in your org to prevent excessive cardinality.
 See  :ref:`infer-http-services` to manage inferred HTTP services.

    * - | Publisher/subscriber queues (pub/sub)